soulrider911/SLDS-Sticker-Sheet/README.md

 # How to use this kit
 ### Basic Kit Usage
-The best way to use this kit, if you know you may need access to the majority of the styles, is to use the included **SLDS Starter**
+The best way to use this kit, if you know you may need access to the majority of the styles, is to use the included **SLDS-Starter.sketch**

 The SLDS Starter is a blank file, but has all the symbols already added for you in the symbols page.